valimised/ivxv/processor/README.rst

 * ``processor <tool> --conf certs.bdoc --params processor.yaml.bdoc`` - execute a tool with the *--conf* and *--params* arguments
 * ``processor check --conf certs.bdoc --params processor.yaml.bdoc``
 * ``processor squash --conf certs.bdoc --params processor.yaml.bdoc``
-* ``PROCESSOR_OPTS=-Xmx8G processor squash --conf certs.bdoc --params processor.yaml.bdoc`` - the same as above, but increase maximal memory usage to 8GB.
+* ``PROCESSOR_OPTS=-Xmx16G processor squash --conf certs.bdoc --params processor.yaml.bdoc`` - the same as above, but with increased maximal memory usage to 16GB, which is necessary for complex, parallel computations such like 'processor'.

 The ``certs.bdoc`` container is expected to contain all CA, OCSP and TSA certificates required for validating any signed input (including the ``certs.bdoc`` itself) and the file ``ivxv.properties`` that refers to the certificates.
 Example of ``ivxv.properties``: